Saturday, December 19, 2015

 What, there is a head?
 Where is it?
 It was nearly non-existent.
 The little foam appearance ring around the outside of the class remained, but not much to be proud of in a head.

 The beverage was average in zip.
-Low carbonation a slight creamy taste.
-It did not provide a lasting impression.
+It had low carbonation and a slightly creamy taste, but it could have left a lasting impression.

 Post Consumption Impression – 1 out of 3 mugs

-While it was not considered bad, the more I drank the less I appreciated the beverage.
-There is more of a slight root beer taste with excessive sugar taste.
-It reminds me of a moderately flat Barq’s
+While it was not considered bad, the more I drank, the less I appreciated the beverage.
+There is more of a slight root beer taste with an excessive sugar taste.
+It reminds me of a moderately flat Barq’s.

 Would I recommend this at 4 out of 12 mugs?

 If you were to have several friends who wanted to try this, go ahead but limit the brew to 2 ounces.
-As the first taste was tolerable, just finishing the bottle was the issue
+As the first taste was tolerable, finishing the bottle was the issue.

 Sunday, December 13, 2015